Admissions Requirements

 Entrance Examinations

-Applicants seeking admission to a selective program are required to take the ACCUPLACER tests for Reading, Writing, and Arithmetic.
+The ACCUPLACER tests for Reading, Writing, and Arithmetic are required for all degree programs and the Cardiovascular Invasive Specialist program.
 The minimum required score for each test is 250.
-Three attempts of each test are permitted per enrollment period.
+Two attempts of each test are permitted per enrollment period.

 AIMS Education will accept official copies of ACCUPLACER tests taken at other institutions within the past 2 years.